Every being

 Antonin Artaud

-The artist», introducing a notion of distance between the subject and the performer, even if the model and the artist are alone and unique.
-Representing oneself is as much about «being an artist» as it is about ’being oneself«.
-The aim of this »genre« of self-portrait is to provide posterity with an image of the artist as he or she wishes to appear within his or her own work, or within the spirit of the times in which he or she wishes to inscribe him or herself.
-References to art history and its peers are far from absent: Courbet's iconic »Atelier du peintre« (1855) is a case in point, as are the works of François Boisrond, Irini Karayannopoulou and Hassan Musa.
+From Rembrandt Harmenszoon van Rijn to Vincent Van Gogh and Helene Schjerfbeck, a large number of artists have portrayed themselves, as if it were a necessary step in any artistic practice worthy of the name; indeed, they have made it the almost sole subject of their research, as Ludivine Gonthier explains here.
+However, self-portraits have long been titled ‘Portrait of the Artist’, introducing a notion of distance between the subject and the person executing it, even though the model and the artist are alone and unique.
+Representing oneself is as much about ‘being an artist’ as it is about ‘being oneself’.
+This ‘genre’ of self-portrait therefore aims to deliver to posterity an image of the artist as they wish to appear within their work or the spirit of the time in which they wish to be included.
+References to art history or to their peers are therefore far from absent: one example is Courbet's iconic ‘Atelier du peintre’ (1855), as are, at the heart of this exhibition, the works of François Boisrond, Irini Karayannopoulou and Hassan Musa.

 Marc Donnadieu